Get Started with Win32 and C++

 For this series, it is assumed that you have a good working knowledge of C++ programming.
 No previous experience with Windows programming is assumed.
-If you are new to C++, you can find learning material at the Visual C++ Developer Center.
-(This resource may not be available in some languages and countries.)
+If you are new to C++, learning material is available in the C++ language documentation.

 In this section